dotnet/samples/windowsforms/README.md

 #### Include the Windows.Compatibility Pack

 Not every framework assembly is available in the .NET Core base class library.
-Windows applications like WinForms and WPF could have dependencies that are not available in .NET Core or .NET Standard.
+Windows applications like Windows Forms and WPF could have dependencies that are not available in .NET Core or .NET Standard.
 Adding a reference to the [Windows Compatibility Pack](https://docs.microsoft.com/dotnet/core/porting/windows-compat-pack) will help reduce missing assembly dependencies as it includes several types that might be needed by your application.

 ```cmd
 dotnet add package Microsoft.Windows.Compatibility